syedmahadhi/virtual-assistant/README.md

 # virtual-assistant
 for this you will need
-python, speech recognition, text to speech, pyaudio
+python, speech recognition, text to speech, pyaudio, pywhatkit, python wikipedia, pyjokes